 - Total sleep: 2 hours

 - Mechanics: 6 naps with 20 minute long gaps of wakefulness between them

-- Fundamental rule broken: staying awake for at least 1, preferably 2 BRACs between sleeps
+- Ignoring fundamental rule: staying awake for at least 1, preferably 2 BRACs between sleeps

-It’s been demonstrated that no matter how much strategy or willpower you have, your sleep debt will get to you and you will not be able to power through.
-Waking up every 20 minutes won’t lead to restful sleep nor will it provide the amount of SWS and REM you need.
+Therefore, no matter how much strategy or willpower you have, your sleep debt will get to you.
+Eventually, you will not be able to power through.
+Waking up every 20 minutes will not lead to restful sleep nor will it provide the amount of SWS and REM you need.

 Alternating DC1 and E2